How To Look After Natural Grey Hair

 Grow in your grey hair naturally

-- First off, we refer you back to the #silversisters of Instagram.
+- First off, get some inspiration from the #silversisters of Instagram.
 These women are out and proud, showing off their regrowth of grey hair and doing it in style.
 If you are having a bad day and that harsh line is getting you down, the #silversisters will give you the inspiration to keep going.

 - Keep your hair in good condition.
 A weekly deep conditioning hair mask is essential.
 If your hair looks hydrated and shiny, your hair will look better and you’ll feel better about it during this transition phase.